-Can You Be Restricted from Owning a Firearm as a Result of an Order of Protection?
+Can You Be Restricted from Owning a Firearm as a Result of an Order of Protection in Arizona?

 Firearm Ownership Restricted Due to an Order of Protection

-You may, however, request the return of your firearms after the protective order expires or may seek a hearing before that order expires to allow you to obtain the return of your firearms.You should, however, consult with an attorney because there are serious implications to your right to possess any firearm should you request a hearing on the Order of Protection and you lose.
+You may, however, request the return of your firearms after the protective order expires or may seek a hearing to overturn the Order of Protection before that order expires to allow you to obtain the return of your firearms.You should, however, consult with an attorney because there are serious implications to your right to possess any firearm should you request a hearing on the Order of Protection and you lose.

 Contact Our Scottsdale Order of Protection Attorneys